tupini07/SDE-Automatic-Documentation/README.md

     - Maybe add slides on how to [login](https://www.npmjs.com/package/surge) to surge?
 - Some browser
 - Some editor
+    - and extension for rst files
 - Check if on VM it is necessary to delete docs/build folder for changes to app.py to be loaded
+- Install some default themes besides RTD and alabaster
+- Add slide with flask docstring
+- VM autologin